If you were born in China, Taiwan, Hong Kong or Macau, you must fill in your Chinese name in Chinese characters on the Visa Application Form.

 First time applicants who were born in China must submit original Chinese passport.

 First time applicants who were born in Taiwan, Hong Kong and Macau must submit a photocopy of their previous passport.

-American born children of Chinese descent under the age of 18 must provide copy of birth certificate and copy of parents' passports and green cards when applying for the first time or when applying for 24-month visa.
+American born children of Chinese descent under the age of 18 must provide copy of birth certificate and copy of parents' passports and green cards when applying for the first time.

-Citizens of certain countries, such as France, Turkey, Nigeria, etc., are required to apply in person at the Chinese Embassy/Consulates.
-The list can change without notice.
+Citizens of certain countries, such as France, Turkey, Nigeria, are required to apply in person at the Chinese Embassy/Consulates.

 This list can change at any time.
 If the consulate requests in-person appearance our agents will inform you right away.